Free Log Home Information

 Gasket Material, Design, and Installation (180Kb) a 1-page sheet about the gasket (rubber seal), that Natural Log Homes uses inside their grooves and notches.
 NLH uses a rubber seal that they designed, tested, and that they have made just for them -- it is not an off-the-shelf item available anywhere else.
 Good close up photos of how it is installed in logs.

 Log Building News #38 (1.1 Megabytes) One full copy of the ILBA newsletter, 20 pages.
 Issue #38 is from August 2002.
-This newsletter (Robert Chambers is the editor) is sent to all members of the log organization.
+This newsletter (Robert Chambers was the editor) is sent to all members of the log organization.
 Contact the ILBA to become a member and receive LBN 4 times a year.

 Log Builder Interview Form (28 Kb) A 3-page form that can be used when you call or talk with log builders - - interviewing them as possible builders for your home.
 The questions are good, and it's also a way to organize your knowledge of several log building companies to make comparing them easier for you.
 This is an excerpt from the ILBA booklet, "From Land to Lockup."